 Utilities constructed, maintained and monitored to a good degree.
 The water used for cleaning and process is water from mains supply.
+Water quality is defined as a general control measure.

-This has been tested 4 times a year for both microbiological and chemical quality.
-The samples are analyzed by find (RvA ISO 17025 accredited laboratory).
+This has been tested 4 times a year for both microbiological (TPC 22 and enterococci) and chemical quality.
+The samples are analyzed by (Company) accredited laboratory), last report seen 19/12/2022.
+Also ice is made and quarterly checked on TVC and Enterobacteriaceae (last COA from Okt 2021)